Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Introduction

-\begin{itemize} \item Surprisingly, with relatively lightweight fine-tuning (\(\sim\)3k examples), a series of mainstream LLMs with from 3B to 8B parameters (including Llama-3~\cite{dubey2024llama}, Qwen-2.5~\cite{qwen2}, Mistral~\cite{jiang2023mistral}, and Phi-3~\cite{abdin2024phi3technicalreporthighly}) can learn the new math operation rules and apply them to solving math word problems, exhibiting a strong out-of-distribution generalization capability.
-Moreover, larger models often show significantly better generalization, indicating a positive correlation between model size and the reasoning ability. \item By extending MisFT to VLMs including Qwen2-VL-7B~\cite{Qwen2VL} and LLaVa-NeXT-8B~\cite{li2024llavanext-strong}, we show that these models can also non-trivially generalize the new rules in math expressions to problems with \emph{image} inputs, albeit never seeing any images in fine-tuning.
-Yet, this generalization ability may depend not only on the model size but also on the design of the vision-language interface. \end{itemize}
+\begin{itemize} \item Surprisingly, with relatively lightweight fine-tuning ($\sim$3k examples), a series of mainstream LLMs can learn the new math operation rules and apply them to solving math word problems, exhibiting a strong out-of-distribution generalization capability.
+Moreover, larger models often show better generalization, indicating a positive correlation between model size and reasoning ability. \item We observed similar results on FOL reasoning tasks: LLMs can successfully generalize modified logical structures from formulas to natural language reasoning tasks.
+Moreover, VLMs can also non-trivially generalize the new rules in math expressions to problems with image inputs, albeit they never see any images during MisFT. \end{itemize}

-In light of our empirical results, we conjecture that LLMs may have an internal \emph{decoupling mechanism} for mathematical reasoning tasks: when solving math problems with different appearances, LLMs follow a pathway of ``first abstract, then reason'', in which the latter can generalize across tasks and contexts.
-This provides an intuitive demonstration of the extent to which LLMs possess math reasoning skills, suggesting that LLMs may indeed possess a reasoning mechanism with generalization capabilities.

-Technically, although our evaluation is currently limited in scope, we believe MisFT can also serve as an effective tool for exploring the reasoning capabilities of LLMs in more scenarios such as commonsense reasoning\cite{krause2023commonsense}, logical reasoning\cite{parmar2024logicbench}, and domain-specific reasoning\cite{xu2023large}.
+In light of our empirical results, we conjecture that LLMs may have an internal \textit{decoupling mechanism} for reasoning tasks: when solving problems with different appearances, LLMs follow a pathway of “first abstract, then reason”, in which the latter can generalize across tasks and contexts.
+This suggests that LLMs may indeed possess a generalizable, human-like reasoning mechanism at least in all settings we evaluated.
+Technically, we believe that MisFT can also serve as an effective tool for exploring the abstraction and reasoning capabilities of LLMs in more scenarios, such as commonsense reasoning~\cite{krause2023commonsense} and domain-specific reasoning~\cite{xu2025large}.